Writing a business plan

 Your guide to a successful business plan

-A good business plan defines exactly what you want to achieve and how you intend to achieve it.
-Done well, it could help you to focus on the right things, gain support and – if required – secure finances.
+A good business plan defines what you want to achieve and how you intend to achieve it.
+Our guide could help you write yours.

 Define your business

 It’s important that you define what type of small business you are so that everyone you work with understands what you’re trying to achieve.
 A comprehensive business plan is the best way to go about defining your business.

 Your plan should include:

 - The products or services it will provide

 - How customers will access your products or services (eg in a shop, online or by phone)

 - Your long and short-term objectives – including a series of benchmarks if possible that you can check your progress against

 Make sure you know as much as possible about who will be buying from you.
 For example, if you’re marketing to consumers, here are some questions you might want to ask.
 Knowing the answers will help you promote your business much more effectively: